TheEngineRoom-UniGe/OWLOOP/README.md

 ## 1. Reference to the Publication

-This repository has been published in the journal ... (todo: add the link here once the repo gets published)
+This repository has been published in the journal ... (**todo**: add the link here once the repo gets published)

 ## 2. Installation